 Getting started with OKRs

 One way to introduce OKRs is to have an organization identify three or four objectives it wants to achieve for the entire year.
-This is usually done at the CEO-level.
+This is usually done at the CEO level.
 Then have each part of the organization identify related objectives they can achieve in each of the four quarters in the year.
-This mix of big yearly target with the smaller quarters can help the organization learn how objectives in one particular area contribute to the entire organization.
+This mix of a big yearly target with the smaller quarters can help the organization learn how objectives in one particular area contribute to the entire organization.

 It’s important to identify measurable key results so you can check progress toward your objective.
 If you set a key result that can only be measured once a year, you’ll only have one chance per year to know if your work helps you reach your objectives.
 As organizations deal with the increasing pace of change, checking progress once per year isn’t enough.

 If you would like more guidance on the process of establishing and scoring OKRs, check out this OKRs play.

 Atlassian’s Jira Align solution helps connect your business strategy to technical execution.
 Where OKRs track the results of execution, Jira Align provides a clear insight into objectives, key results you track, and the work toward delivering objectives.
 The OKR features natively included in Jira Align help your team get aligned, stay aligned, and instantly connect work with value delivery.

 Curious to learn more about how OKRs can help focus your organizational strategy and drive alignment on an ongoing basis?
 Watch our on-demand webinar.